lmorningstar13/6221-2182A_LAQM_Rutgers/README.md

 [Overview]

 This code is for using Keithley instruments 6221 and 2182A to perform a delta measurement and save the data with little human interaction.
-As of 08/02/2022, this code will run and collect data for a delta measurement into ten files, each file holding 65536 data points (the maximum data the 6221 instrument buffer can contain), over a time period of 25 hours after the code is ran.
+As of 08/02/2022, this code will run and collect data for a delta measurement into ten files, each file holding 65536 data points (the maximum data the 6221 instrument buffer can contain), over a time period of 25 hours after the user runs the file.
 Our goal is to create a user-friendly interface that can complete multiple measurments indefinitely for these instruments.

 This code is the product programmed by undergraduate researcher Libby Morningstar under the supervision of Tsung-Chi Wu, Dr. Jak Chakhalian, & Dr. Mikhail Kareev of the LAQM at Rutgers University.
 This was completed under the guidance of the PhD candidate, Tsung-Chi Wu, who served as a research mentor for the project.